leukaemiamedtech/ALL-IDB-Classifiers/Python/Tensorflow/2-0/Classification/ALL-Papers/Evaluations/Paper-1-Augmentation.md

 # Paper 1 Evaluation (Augmentation)

 Here we will train the network we created in [part 1](https://github.com/LeukemiaResearchFoundation/ALL-IDB-Classifiers/blob/master/Python/Tensorflow/2-0/Classification/ALL-Papers/Evaluations/Paper-1.md "part 1"), using the augmented dataset proposed in the [Leukemia Blood Cell Image Classification Using Convolutional Neural Network](http://www.ijcte.org/vol10/1198-H0012.pdf "Leukemia Blood Cell Image Classification Using Convolutional Neural Network") paper by T. T. P. Thanh, Caleb Vununu, Sukhrob Atoev, Suk-Hwan Lee, and Ki-Ryong Kwon.

+Inspired by the [work](https://github.com/AmlResearchProject/AML-ALL-Classifiers/blob/master/Python/_Keras/QuantisedCode/QuantisedCode.ipynb "work") done by [Amita Kapoor](https://www.leukemiaresearchfoundation.ai/team/amita-kapoor/profile "Amita Kapoor") and [Taru Jain](https://www.leukemiaresearchfoundation.ai/student-program/student/taru-jain "Taru Jain") and my previous [projects](https://github.com/AMLResearchProject/AML-ALL-Classifiers/tree/master/Python/_Keras/AllCNN "projects") based on their work.

 In this paper the others mention that they were unable to get good results using the network from paper 1 with the augmented dataset from paper 2.